In the UK at Christmas we produce a huge amount of food waste. ReFood say that “Wasted Christmas Brussel Sprouts alone could power a Home for 3 years”

 10 Simple Ways Cut Down on Food Waste

 - Plan Ahead – Plan your meals in advance, including how you can use leftovers.
 Make a shopping list, I love adding things to my shopping list using my Google Echo.
 Stick to it when you go shopping.
 Why not download my free “Weekly Meal Planner”

 - Fridge temperature – set your fridge at the correct temperature.
 Keep your fridge between 1-5°C – this helps you get the best from your food.
 If your fridge doesn’t indicate actual temperature, think about investing in a fridge thermometer.

 - Store Food Correctly – Bread should be kept in a cool dark place like a bread bin or cupboard), bananas, pineapples, potatoes and onions should never be put in the fridge.
-Make sure you have plenty of Beeswax or Soy Wax cloths to wrap things like cheese.
+Make sure you have plenty of Beeswax or Soy Wax cloths to wrap things like cheese; it’s easy to make your own especially with these pre-blended wax bars (a blend of Beeswax or Spy Wax with Jojoba Oil and Pine Resin).
 Glass jars are perfect for storing leftover food in the fridge or you can just pop it on a saucer with a bowl over the top.

 - Keep your vegetables fresh – Keep the stems of vegetables such as broccoli, celery and asparagus in water to help them stay fresh and crisp.